Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying current directory contents digitally
+Creating first directory in Tmp